Elliken/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile Contains a script that moves the file betty from /tmp/ to /tmp/my_first_directory.
 8-firstdelete Contains a script that  deletes the file betty.
 9-firstdirdeletion Contains a script that deletes the directory my_first_directory that is in the /tmp directory.
+10-back Contains a script that changes the working directory to the previous one.